top of page

 2023

-The number one priority at Kurusanga in 2023 is completion of the water project that was initially started due to the need for hand washing to help prevent the spread of Covid 19.
+The number one priority at Kurusanga in 2023 was completion of the water project that was initially started due to the need for hand washing to help prevent the spread of Covid 19.
 At that time, Kurusanga had only gutters and one collection tank for water.
 Now, Project Zawadi is working towards the goal of providing permanent water sources to all 4 Model Schools and their surrounding communities, thus providing clean, reliable water to more than 10,000 people.
 In fact, the expectation is that they will have more water than they’ll need!
 And, because the systems will be solar-powered, the operating costs will be extremely low.
 The systems will work year-round and be self-sustaining.
 To fund the water systems, Project Zawadi hosted a Community Vision: Access to Clean Water fundraising campaign.
 Expanding Horizons offered the final $10,000 needed to complete the project at Kurusanga.

 STUDENT SPONSORSHIPS